 Northside Changemakers Program

-The Northside Changemakers Program is a good fit for people looking to get involved in the community; connect with others, while developing a community project serving the Northside.
+The Northside Changemakers Program is a good fit for people looking to get involved in the community and connect with others, while developing a community project serving the Northside.
 Along the way, participants will receive training, coaching, and seed funding for a community project that they lead!
-They will also finish the program with a portfolio of accredited training including: Non-Violent Crisis Intervention, ASSIST Suicide Prevention, Mental Health First Aid and more.
+They will also finish the program with a certified training that meets their individual needs, such as: Non-Violent Crisis Intervention, Mental Health First Aid, Naloxone and more.

 Stories of Change